 What and where to eat in Beaune

-If you do want to have a gourmet meal there are no less than 10 restaurants with a Michelin star in the area of Beaune, Maison Lameloise being in the lead with 3 stars.
+If you do want to have a gourmet meal, there are no less than ten restaurants with a Michelin star in the area of Beaune, Maison Lameloise being in the lead with three stars.
 Maison Lamoise is also a hotel in a real french style.
 You can book it here

 Hotels in Beaune

 France is expensive and as much as I love luxury we couldn’t afford to stay at 5* hotels for ten days.
 I searched different sites for weeks trying to balance hotels and our budget.
-Some hotels we stayed at were nice, like the one in Annecy, while some were cheap.
+Some hotels we stayed at were excellent, like the one in Annecy, while some were cheap.
 In Beaune, we stayed at Novotel which was a cheap and clean hotel with an outdoor pool.
 What else do you need for a one night stay during the hottest season?
 Besides, there were not many hotels in Beaune to choose from for the time of our stay.
-Our room had a double bed and foldout couch, bathroom had a bathtub.
-Breakfast was not included in our room price, but you could add it on the spot for an extra charge.
-We had our breakfast in town on our way out – you can just stop at any bakery and get a freshly baked baguette with butter and jam.
+Our room had a double bed and foldout couch; bathroom had a bathtub.
+Our room price didn’t include the breakfast, but you could add it on the spot for an extra charge.
+We had our breakfast in town on our way out – you can stop at any bakery and get a freshly baked baguette with butter and jam.
 We chose a bakery nearest to a car parking.
-I love french bakeries serving freshly baked baguettes and bread, and all sorts of sweets 🙂
+I love french bakeries serving newly baked baguettes and bread, and all sorts of sweets 🙂

 The Novotel chain has an extensive range of hotels from cheap to luxury, and we booked their hotels in several cities during our road trip.